 3. Monochorionic-diamniotic twins are identical twins who share a placenta but not an amniotic sac.

 4. Dichorionic twins each have their own placenta and amniotic sac.
+This occurs in approximately 30 percent of pregnancies of identical twins.
+All fraternal (non-identical) twins also are dichorionic twins.

 Problems that can affect the health of monochorionic twins include.